swiftlang/swift-org-website/_posts/NNNN-NN-NN-swift-5.10-released.md

 ## Language evolution ahead of Swift 6

-**The next release of Swift will be Swift 6.** The complete concurrency model in Swift 5.10 is conservative, and several Swift Evolution proposals are in active development to improve the usability of full data isolation by removing false postive data race errors.
+**The next release of Swift will be Swift 6.** The complete concurrency model in Swift 5.10 is overly restrictive, and several Swift Evolution proposals are in active development to improve the usability of full data isolation by removing false postive data-race errors.
 This work includes [lifting limitations on passing non-`Sendable` values across isolation boundaries](https://github.com/apple/swift-evolution/blob/main/proposals/0414-region-based-isolation.md) when the compiler determines there is no potential for concurrent access, [more effective `Sendable` inference for functions and key-paths](https://github.com/apple/swift-evolution/blob/main/proposals/0418-inferring-sendable-for-methods.md), and more.
 You can find the set of proposals that will round out Swift 6 at [Swift.org/swift-evolution](https://www.swift.org/swift-evolution/#?version=6.0).

 ## Next Steps